Erik1007/Spock-Rock-Lizard-Scissors-Paper/README.md

 2. In the future, I would like to add more animations to this site, for example: flashing results response areas, appearing countdown timers between choice selections, etc.

-3. Also, I think that it would be good to link this game with a series of other kid friendly games of similar skill levels, such as Tic-Tac-Toe, etc.